SherlockPsy/Life/07_CALIBRATION_AND_COLLISION_MATRICES.md

 ---

 ## VII.
-WORLD INTERVENTION (LIMITED)
+WORLD INTERVENTION (INVOCATION-BOUND)

 The World may introduce:
 - interruption
 - coincidence
 - environmental change
+- entropy

-The World MUST NOT:
+The World:
+- acts only when invoked
+- never acts in the background
-- respond to emotional intensity
+- never responds to emotional intensity
-- correct misunderstandings
+- never corrects misunderstanding
-- guide outcomes
+- never guides outcomes
-- protect participants
+- never protects participants

-World actions are written as neutral evidence.
+World actions are written only as neutral public evidence.

 ---